Highways in Greece: A8 (Olympia Odos)

-A8 motorway, also known as the Olympia Odos, is the motorway from Athens to Pyrgos.
+The A8 motorway, also known as the Olympia Odos, is the motorway from Athens to Pyrgos.
 It begins in Elefsina, at the interchange with the A6 (Attiki Odos) and continues to the A5 (Ionia Odos) interchange near Patras.
 The Patras - Pyrgos section opened in July 2025.
 The motorway will in future be extended to Tsakona (near Meligalas) where it will intersect with the A7 (Moreas).

-The Elefsina–Corinth section has been completed to motorway standards, while the Corinth – Patras section begun construction in 2008, and was due to be completed in 2012.
-After construction works had begun again the whole motorway was completed in 2017.
-It includes the widening and general reconstruction of the GR-8A along with some new tunnels and bridges.
+The Elefsina–Corinth section was completed to motorway standards in 2006, while the Corinth–Patras section was completed in 2017, after having begun construction in 2008 with completion due in 2012.
+It includes the widening and general reconstruction of the now former EO8a along with some new tunnels and bridges.

-A90 (Northern Crete motorway)
+A90 (Northern Crete Motorway)

-A90 motorway is a temporary name for a motorway under construction in Crete.
-It is more widely known as North Road Axis of Crete (Βόρειος Οδικός Άξονας Κρήτης, BOAK) and is Greece's only motorway that is not on its mainland, but on an island.
-Certain parts have already been completed, as of summer 2007, such as the bypasses at Heraklion, Rethymno and Chania.
-In late 2014, the Agios Nikolaos - Kalo Chorio part (which also serves as a bypass of Agios Nikolaos) was opened to traffic.
+The A90 motorway, also referred to as the North Road Axis of Crete (Βόρειος Οδικός Άξονας Κρήτης, BOAK), is a motorway under construction in Crete.
+It is Greece's only motorway not located on the mainland.
+Certain small sections have already been completed, specifically the bypasses of Heraklion, Rethymno and Chania (2007).
+In late 2014, the Agios Nikolaos bypass was opened to traffic with expressway standards.
 Its full length will be 310 kilometres or 193 miles from Sitia in the east to Kissamos in the west, and it is expected to be completed by the year 2031.